 Let’s time warp forward a few decades to 2006.
 Banjo Corporation joined IDEX Fluid & Metering Technologies Division.
 This further strengthened the IDEX global position and allowed them to deliver complete fluid handling solutions for Agricultural and Industrial applications.
 In today’s marketplace, Banjo is recognized as a world-class producer of a broad and diverse range of mechanical/electrical valves, self-priming centrifugal pumps, and fittings for agriculture and various industrial applications.
 The Banjo name is prevalent wherever quality fluid handling solutions are required throughout the world.

 Banjo boasts a large fleet of molding presses and numerous machining and assembly cells.
-OEM customers worldwide trust Banjo due to the long track record of delivery quality products.
+OEM customers worldwide trust Banjo due to their long track record of delivering quality products.
 This sets Banjo apart from the rest of the pack: